marklatorrel/pacman/README.md

 # pacman
-This is a PACMAN game!

-Name: PACMAN GAME
+##PACMEN EXERCISE

+Description of project
-Description: This is a first version of the PACMAN GAME that includes the Pacman identifying the borders and changing direction according to it.
-It's a first trial from the course Full Stack Web Development with MERN from MITxPro.
-Almost all the code belongs to them.
+This is a first version of the PACMAN GAME that includes the Pacman identifying the borders and changing direction according to it.
+I included an animation of the pacman eating.

+How to run
-Installation: You only need to run the index.html code on any web browser.
+You only need to clone the repository and run the Index.html code on any web browser.

+Roadmap of future
-Usage: Currently there's no input for the user to put in order to change the behavior of the Pacman.
+The next implementation would be changing the pacman from a picture to a creation in CSS itself, that would allow me to change the characteristics of the Pacmen and make it more personalized.

+Usage
+The are two buttons, with Add PacMan you should see the pacmen appear in random positions.
+With Start Game you will see them move.

+Support
-Support: For any questions, pls email mlatorre@pucp.pe or whatsapp me at +51 976616514
+For any questions, pls email mlatorre@pucp.pe or whatsapp me at +51 976616514

-Roadmap: TODO Fix the webpage width feature.
+License information

-License information: This proyect runs after MIT License.
+This proyect runs after MIT License.